SebTardif/packer-centos/README.md

 parameter.
 For example, to build CentOS 7 for VirtualBox:

     $ packer build -only=virtualbox-iso -var-file=centos7.json centos.json

+Or to build for VMware-based hypervisors:

+    $ packer build -only=vmware-iso -var-file=centos7.json centos.json

 The boxcutter templates currently support the following desktop virtualization strings: